ibnusman/eVote/README.md

 # eVote
 # eVote - Backend API

-This repository contains the backend implementation of **eVote**, a secure user authentication and password reset system built using Node.js, Express, MongoDB, and bcrypt.
-The project focuses on OTP-based verification for password recovery and user login.
+This repository contains the backend implementation of **eVote**, built using Node.js, Express, MongoDB, and bcrypt.
 ## 📌 Features
 - User registration & login with password hashing (bcrypt)
 - OTP generation & verification for password reset (2FA)